storyblok/awesome-storyblok/README.md

 - [Storyblok](https://www.storyblok.com) - The awesome website of the Storyblok (of course).
 - [SZ Brandstudio](https://www.sz-brandstudio.de/de/) - Agency website of SZ Brandstudio.
+- [Story of AMS](https://storyofams.com) - Agency website of Story of AMS.

 ### Ambassadors